 The three starter Pokémon are Sprigatito, Fuecoco and Quaxly.
 Sprigatito is a “capricious, attention-seeking” Grass Cat Pokémon; Fuecoco is a laid-back Fire Croc Pokémon that “does things at its own pace”; Quaxly is an “earnest and tidy” Water-type Duckling Pokémon.

 We’ll keep you updated as new Pokémon get announced, but from what we’ve seen of the trailer, there are plenty of returning favorites.
+You can get a special Pikachu as an early purchase bonus; it'll be available to claim until February 2023 with the Mystery Gift feature.
 Here’s a list of the returning Pokémon (thanks GamesRadar).

 While I enjoy Pokémon, Scarlet and Violet needs to bring something unique and interesting to the table for me to return to the franchise.
 I hope that the gameplay structure and story-telling evolves beyond the usual tropes.
-For more info on Pokémon Scarlet and Violet, stay tuned right here; we’ll likely get more updates closer to E3 2022.
+For more info on Pokémon Scarlet and Violet, stay tuned right here.